gunnrcrakr/go-starter/README.md

-For start new GO project.
+For start new Golang project.